sparkhere-sys/wahoo/README.md

 wahoo -S neofetch
 wahoo uninstall neofetch
 ```
-> Note: Running `wahoo install wahoo` causes a segmentation fault.
-This is intentional.
-Do not send me an email about this.
+> Note: Running `wahoo install wahoo` causes a *fake* segmentation fault. `wahoo` didn't actually crash.
+>
+> This is just an easter egg, so don't email me about this.

 ## to do for v0.4 stable
 things that are done will be ~~crossed out~~